mohibullahkamal/React-SPA-App/README.md

 # React-SPA-App
-Built using JavaScript(ES6), ReactJs, React Routing, PHP(Laravel), CRUD

-## Project Description:
-This Project is a Single Page App (SPA) for Task management, build using ReactJs and React-Routing in the Frontend, and CRUD and Laravel in the Backend.
+This Project is a Single Page App (SPA) for Task management, build using ReactJs and React-Routing in the Frontend, and CRUD and PHP(Laravel) in the Backend.
 It has a Login feature, and Create-Read-Update-Delete Task features.

+## Technologies used:
+- JavaScript(ES6),
+- ReactJs,
+- Single Page App (SPA)
+- React Routing,
+- PHP(Laravel),
+- CRUD